Joseph Rochefort: Battle of Midway

+After Midway

-When Nimitz recommended Rochefort for a Navy Distinguished Service Medal, the recommendation was rejected by King who unfairly considered Rochefort “one of the most unmilitary-looking officers he had ever encountered.”
+When Nimitz recommended Rochefort for a Navy Distinguished Service Medal, the recommendation was rejected by King who unfairly considered Rochefort "one of the most unmilitary-looking officers he had ever encountered."
 Rochefort also told Nimitz to stop the recommendation since it would only "make trouble".
-Other sources suggest Rochefort received no official recognition during his lifetime because he was made a scapegoat for the embarrassment of OP-20-G. Redman (whose brother was the influential Rear Admiral Joseph Redman) complained to King about the operation of the Hawaii station; as a result, Rochefort was reassigned from cryptanalysis to command the floating dry dock ABSD-2 at San Francisco.
+Other sources suggest Rochefort received no official recognition during his lifetime because he was made a scapegoat for the embarrassment of OP-20-G. CDR John Redman (whose brother was the influential Rear Admiral Joseph Redman) complained to King about the operation of the Hawaii cryptologic station; as a result, Rochefort was reassigned from cryptanalysis to command the floating dry dock ABSD-2 at San Francisco.
 Rochefort never served at sea again.
 The fact that Rochefort received no higher recognition at the time is considered by some to have been an outrage and an example of King’s counterproductive personal vendettas.
-However, he was decorated with the Legion of Merit at the end of the War over King’s objection.
+However, he was decorated with the Legion of Merit at the end of the War over Admiral King’s objection.

+After WWII

 Rochefort headed the Pacific Strategic Intelligence Group in Washington after the war.
-He died in Torrance, California, aged 76.
+He died in 1976 in Torrance, California, aged 76.

 Awards

-In 1985, Rochefort was posthumously awarded the Navy Distinguished Service Medal.
-In 1986, he was posthumously awarded the Presidential Medal of Freedom.
+In addition to earning the U.S. Legion of Merit at the end of World War II, Rochefort was posthumously awarded the Navy Distinguished Service Medal in 1986.
 In 2000, he was inducted into the National Security Agency, Central Security Service Hall of Fame.